-This topic describes how to create a managed edge cluster in the Container Service for Kubernetes (ACK) console.
-Managed edge clusters are designed to bring cloud computing to edges (clients).
-Managed edge clusters can be created, managed, and maintained in the ACK console.
-ACK is a platform that is developed based on the edge computing infrastructure and integrated with cloud computing and edge computing.
+Managed edge Kubernetes clusters are designed to bring cloud computing to edges (clients).
+Managed edge Kubernetes clusters can be created, managed, and maintained in the Container Service for Kubernetes (ACK) console.
+ACK is a platform built on top of the edge computing infrastructure.
+It is also integrated with cloud computing and edge computing.
+This topic describes how to create a managed edge Kubernetes cluster in the ACK console.

 ACK, Auto Scaling (ESS), and Resource Access Management (RAM) are activated.

 - Server Load Balancer (SLB) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.

 - ACK clusters support only virtual private clouds (VPCs).

 - By default, you can create only a limited amount of cloud resources with each Alibaba